brendanmaguire/getting-started-with-git/getting_started_with_git.markdown

 git config --global user.name "John Doe"
 `

-Pick your favourite terminal based editor (if you don't know what your favourite is then nano is the path of least resistance)
+Pick your favourite terminal based editor (if you don't know what your favourite is then gedit is probably your best bet)

-Other options are vim, emacs, pico, gedit...
+Other options are vim, emacs, pico, nano...

 `
-git config --global core.editor nano
+git config --global core.editor gedit
 `

 Let's make things pretty!